 Watch performances from the must-see live special now.

 Ice-T | Detective Odafin Tutuola

 Ice-T formed Rhyme Syndicate Records in 1989 and released a string of groundbreaking West Coast rap records.
 He subsequently formed the thrash metal band Body Count with close high school friend and guitarist Ernie C. Body Count's 1991 self-titled debut contained the controversial single "Cop Killer."
-Body Count was the most critically acclaimed act on the highly successful 1991 Lollapalooza tour, and continued to tour worldwide.
-Ice-T has received a Grammy Award and was voted Best Male Rapper in Rolling Stone's 1992 Readers Poll.
+Body Count was the most critically acclaimed act on the highly successful 1991 Lollapalooza tour and continued to tour worldwide.
+Ice-T received a Grammy Award and was voted Best Male Rapper in Rolling Stone's 1992 Readers Poll.

 As his politics were grabbing headlines, Ice-T's film and television career was taking off.
 The controversial personality secured roles in "New Jack City," "Ricochet," "Trespass" and "Johnny Mnemonic," all while building a flourishing television career.
 He has numerous independent and documentary film roles to his credit and most recently starred in the popular E! reality series "Ice Loves Coco."

 As an artist, his reach has crossed from music into film, television and interactive media.
 He recently directed the critically acclaimed documentary "Something from Nothing: The Art of Rap," which features interviews with some of the greatest rappers of all time and premiered at the Sundance Film Festival.
 He produced "The Peacemaker," a reality show for A&E centered on gang mediator Malik Spellman, and the documentary "Iceberg Slim: Portrait of a Pimp," which premiered at the 2012 Toronto International Film Festival.
 A passionate gamer, Ice-T voiced the character of Griffin in the Xbox 360 game "Gears of War 3."